queue-miscreant/neovimpv/README.md

 ### `g:mpv_markdown_writable`

-List of filetypes which, when a line is opened using `:MpvOpen`, will format the line into markdown, if it isn't already.
+List of filetypes (strings) which, when a line is opened using `:MpvOpen`, will format the line into markdown, if it isn't already.
 The format used is `[{mpv-title}]({original-link})`.